 (Adds details from decision, comments, byline)

-Justice Department representatives did not immediately respond to requests for comment.
+The U.S. Department of Justice, which handled the government appeal, did not immediately respond to requests for comment.